-Existing structures and uses that do not meet the standards for the GMU zone may continue in existence.
-Alteration or expansion of a nonconforming use, structure or development that brings the use, structure or development closer to compliance may be allowed through Development Review pursuant to Section 19.906.
+Existing structures and uses that do not meet the standards for the commercial mixed-use zones GMU zone may continue in existence.
+Alteration or expansion of a nonconforming use, structure or development that brings the use, structure or development closer to compliance may be allowed through Type II Development Review pursuant to Section 19.906.
 Alteration or expansion of a nonconforming use or structure that does not bring the use or structure closer to compliance may be allowed through a Type III Variance pursuant to Section 19.911.
 Except where otherwise stated in this section, the provisions of Chapter 19.800 Nonconforming Uses and Development apply.